Berry Phase of Bloch States through Modular Symmetries

 The Berry phase is computed according to Eq. \ref{eq:Berryphase}, with the choice of $\ue^\mu=\ue^3$ along the $\uk_Z$ direction in reciprocal space, shown by a dashed line in Fig. \ref{fig:SG22} panel (b); the translational invariance of the $\vartheta$ function with respect to the wavevector allows to fix the lower integration limit at the $\Gamma$ point and by setting $m=2,1$, respectively, one evaluates the integral in Eq. \ref{eq:Berryphase} along a closed loop or along the open path $\Gamma-Z$, which reproduces previous results \cite{Michel1992} reported in Tab. \ref{tbl:results}.

 Next, I am considering the action of the inversion symmetry $\PP$.
-Even though the space group is not centrosymmetric, the inversion is an element of the modular group (defined in [SI]) acting on $\vartheta$ functions and modular forms.
+Even though the space group is not centrosymmetric, the inversion is an element of the modular group (defined in the Supporting Information) acting on $\vartheta$ functions and modular forms.
 The symmetry eigenvalue for the modular component of the BS can, therefore, be estimated and it is found to coincide with $e^{\ii \gamma}$, thus providing an unexpected link between a topological invariant and a class of modular symmetries.

-First, let's examine the Wyckoff positions $\uw_\alpha$ that are shown in Fig. \ref{fig:SG22} panel (a) within the unit cell and in its image generated by the inversion symmetry $\PP$.
+First, let me examine the Wyckoff positions $\uw_\alpha$ that are shown in Fig. \ref{fig:SG22} panel (a) within the unit cell and in its image generated by the inversion symmetry $\PP$.
 Since $\PP$ is not a space group operation, the corresponding orbit of $\uw_\alpha$ (\ie $\PP \uw_\alpha$) will not belong, in general, to the sublattice generated by $\{ \uw_\alpha \}$ under lattice translations.
 However, coordinates in the pair $(a,b)$ are fixed under $\PP$, whose action, instead, swaps coordinates belonging to the pair $(c,d)$; hence the sublattices generated by $\{\uw_c \}$ and $\{\uw_d \}$ are identified under inversion.
-This behaviour is shared by BSs generated by GTOs located at WP coordinates $\{ \uw_\alpha \}$ (synthetically referred to in the following with the notation BSs @ $\{\uw_\alpha\}$) and it is analysed in Sec.
-SI.1, where it is shown that the inversion symmetry applied to the BSs returns a trivial eigenvalue, which therefore cannot serve as a topological label for the dispersion involved; the opposite is true when $\PP$ is applied to the \textit{modular} component of the BSs.
+This behaviour is shared by BSs generated by GTOs located at WP coordinates $\{ \uw_\alpha \}$ (indicated in the following with the notation BSs @ $\{\uw_\alpha\}$) and it is analysed in Sec.
+SI.1 of the Supporting Information, where it is shown that the inversion symmetry applied to the BSs returns a trivial eigenvalue, which therefore cannot serve as a topological label for the dispersion involved; the opposite is true when $\PP$ is applied to the \textit{modular} component of the BSs.